IPS-Eye-White

 So, what does it take to ensure that our worship is not rejected and the Lord takes pleasure in it?
 The answer is perfectly summed up in the 15th chapter of 1 Samuel

 Note that the people supposedly took the best of the sheep and oxen to offer in sacrifice to the Lord, which they obviously considered the right thing to do.
 However, the bottom line is that they, with the tacit approval of their king, disobeyed the Lord... something He did not take lightly.
-He did not overlook their disobedience because they intended to sacrifice the sheep to Him but, since they were a nation under a king, held Saul responsible.
+He did not overlook their disobedience because they intended to sacrifice the sheep to Him but, because they were a nation under a king He held Saul responsible.

 This is a lesson that all Christians need to take to heart.
 Simply professing Christ as Lord, attending church, reading the latest "Christian" book, or attending the never ending "Christian" conferences (whatever those are), or drinking your coffee from a mug marked with a Bible verse, will do nothing for you.
 We can come to church and sing our hearts out.
 We can praise Him to the high heavens and our "Amens" and "Hallelujahs"can shake the rafters.
 But, unless we are obedient to his commandments, all we have done is waste our time... and His.
 To quote Sandy Simpson once again...